Gamification in adult education: How business games increase motivation in the learning process

 Gamification in adult education:

-How business games can help to increase motivation in the learning process
+How business games increase motivation in the learning process

 Ein Mann sitzt vor seinem Laptop und spielt das MARGA Planspiel